senior-sigan/lenovo-yoga-fan-control/README.md

 - [x] add daemon for systemd based
 - [ ] add config file
 - [ ] widget with fan speed and temperature
+- [ ] add fan device output and input to /sys/class/hwmon